gragland/subatomic/README.md

 ### Fall Back to Styled When Needed

-Subatomic builds on Emotion and Styled Components so that you always have their styling syntax to fall back on when needed.
+Subatomic builds on emotion and Styled Components so that you always have their styling syntax to fall back on when needed.
 The goal is to help you work faster, not completely change your workflow.
-Here are some cases where you might want to just create a normal `styled()` component (or use Emotion's `css` prop).
+Here are some cases where you might want to just create a normal `styled()` component (or use emotion's `css` prop).

 * You need to do do css animations with `@keyframes`
 * Component has a lot of hover styles and props like `hoverPlaceholderColor` are getting unwieldy